Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces

 \subsection{Outline}

 The organization of the paper is as follows: Section~\ref{sec:background} gathers background results and fixes our notation.
-Section~\ref{sec:virtual-res} defines minimal virtual resolutions and constructs one from the Beilinson spectral sequence.
-Readers not familiar with derived categories can skip Sections \ref{sec:fourier-mukai} and \ref{sec:beilinson-ss} except the statement of Proposition~\ref{prop:free-monad}.
-Section~\ref{sec:regularity-criterion} proves Theorem~\ref{main-thm-reg}, describing the relationship between multigraded regularity and quasilinear truncations.
-Section~\ref{sec:betti} proves Theorem~\ref{main-thm-betti}, describing the relationship between multigraded Betti numbers and resolutions of truncations, and Theorem~\ref{main-thm-ci}, computing regularity for a class of complete intersections.
+Section~\ref{sec:virtual-res} proves the uniqueness of virtual resolutions consisting only of certain twists, in Theorem~\ref{thm:uniqueness}.
+Section~\ref{sec:regularity-criterion} proves our main result, characterizing multigraded regularity in terms of quasilinearity of resolutions of truncations, in Theorem~\ref{thm:quasilinear-conjecture}.
+Section~\ref{sec:betti} relates multigraded regularity to Betti numbers, by describing the Betti numbers of truncations in Theorems~\ref{thm:betti-truncations} and \ref{thm:betti-regularity} and computing the multigraded regularity of a class of complete intersections in Theorem~\ref{thm:ci-regularity}.
 Section~\ref{sec:linear-trun} sharpens our theorems in the case of linear truncations.
 Finally, Section~\ref{sec:regularity-regions} summarizes our results about the regions defined by truncations, Betti numbers, and multigraded regularity.